 Have you ever felt like a square peg in a round hole when attending a church service?

-Ignite Elim Church’s Moorland congregation is affectionately known as the original Chav Church, although if you’re keen on history you might find that the concept is not a new one.
+When Ignite Church first started on Moorland estate it was affectionately known as the original Chav Church, although if you’re keen on history you might find that the concept is not a new one.
 Throughout church history there has been an ebb and flow of breakthrough moments, known among the international church as revivals.
 Pretty much all of these breakthrough moments have come about when the church has been more intentional about focussing their message delivery and style on reaching the common folk in their community.

 In 2010 Darren Edwards, our founder and current church leader in Lincoln, began studying at Regents Theological College with a desire to see churches established on housing estates in the UK.
 Darren’s aim was to bring a relevant breakthrough church to people that wouldn’t normally attend services for several different reasons.
 For some people church is too far away.
 Others feel isolated from church culture because they come from a different class or people group to the majority of church goers.
 Still others have just never encountered God in a real way before.

 Coming from a housing estate and wanting to reach people like himself, Darren learnt about mission and history finding that there had previously been breakthrough moments on estates like his in the UK.
 Through the work of great men of God, like Evan Roberts, Smith Wigglesworth and George Jeffreys, our whole nation had seen a breakthrough moment.
-In fact, our denomination (Elim) and others had been birthed on the back of this breakthrough.
+In fact, our denomination (Elim) and others had been birthed on the back of these breakthrough moments.

 Wanting to emulate what had been done in the past, Darren began to pioneer Ignite Elim Church, also known as Chav Church by people all over the UK.